 We’re stoked you’re into backcountry skiing and snowboarding.
 But as the community grows so does the need for everyone to know good community behavior.
 Here are some tips specific to Montana.

-2. Be in shape and be prepared: Look, backcountry skiing in Montana is hard.
+3. Be in shape and be prepared: Look, backcountry skiing in Montana is hard.
 The approaches are long, mid-winter light is short, the conditions are variable, and bushwhacking is pretty much mandatory.
 So, be fit, tell someone your plans before you go, and don’t bite off more than you can chew.
 Count on not having cell phone reception and bring a headlamp or two.
+Type 2 fun enthusiasts encouraged to apply.

 4. Test your equipment and know how to use it: This means all your equipment.
 Know how to use your bindings, skis and skins.
 Test out your beacon, preferably in the snow.
-There are beacon practice areas at Lolo Pass.
-Yes you do need a probe and shovel on every tour.
-Enough said.
+There are beacon practice areas at Lolo Pass, Snowbowl, and MSU or just grab a couple buddies and play a drinking game in the yard.

 5. Start with the right terrain: Sure, we all want to ski Sacagawea or Pinball Wizard, but it takes years to gain the skills and experience to pull that off.
 Start small and build your knowledge; you’ll have more fun anyway.